SciAuth/fellows/index.md

 Program requirements:
 * Applicants must be currently enrolled at an accredited U.S. higher education institution.
-* Applicants must reside in the United States.
+* Applicants must reside in the United States during the 12 week project period.
+* Travel is not required.
+All fellows program activities are conducted online.

 To apply, send an application by email to [fellows@sciauth.org](mailto:fellows@sciauth.org) containing the following:
 * (Required) A short curriculum vitae (CV).
 Please include current educational status, current residence (U.S. state or territory), and any relevant coursework and/or previous relevant projects and activities.
 * (Required) A short proposal.
 In the proposal you should briefly describe the cyberinfrastructure security research project that you would like to pursue, and how that project relates to your academic/professional interests.
-The proposal should be short, typically no more than 1-2 pages containing the project description and a short timeline with (preferred) start/end dates and monthly deliverables for the 3 month (12 week period).
+The proposal should be short, typically no more than 1-2 pages containing the project description and a short timeline with (preferred) start/end dates and monthly deliverables for the 3 month (12 week) period.
 * (Optional) A short diversity statement.
-If desired, please provide a short paragraph indicating how your participation would broaden participation from underrepresented groups and diverse institutions across geographical regions in NSF activities.
+If desired, please provide a short paragraph explaining how your participation would broaden participation from underrepresented groups and diverse institutions across geographical regions.
 See [Broadening Participation at NSF](https://www.nsf.gov/od/broadeningparticipation/bp.jsp) for guidance on this topic.

-If you have any questions about the application process, including possible project ideas, please do not hesitate to contact us at [fellows@sciauth.org](mailto:fellows@sciauth.org).
+If you have any questions about the application process or would like to discuss possible project ideas, please contact us at [fellows@sciauth.org](mailto:fellows@sciauth.org).
+If you don't receive a prompt reply, please contact [jbasney@illinois.edu](mailto:jbasney@illinois.edu).

-Fellows will be selected on a rolling fashion based on submitted project proposals.
-All proposals submitted by Monday, October 4, 2021, will receive full consideration.
+Fellows will be selected on a rolling fashion based on submitted applications.
+All applications submitted by Monday, October 4, 2021 will receive full consideration.

 The SciAuth fellows program was inspired by the [IRIS-HEP Fellows Program](https://iris-hep.org/fellows) and the [Trusted CI Fellows Program](https://trustedci.org/fellows).